markabrahams/node-net-snmp/README.md

  with the instance OID being operated on, and an `operation` field with the request type from `snmp.PduType`.
 If the `MibRequest` is for a `SetRequest` PDU, then variables `setValue` and `setType` contain the value and type received in the `SetRequest` varbind.
+ * `constraints` *(optional for scalar types)* - an optional object to specify constraints for integer-based enumerated types.
+The only supported constraint at the moment is an `enumeration` object, which maps integers to their named types to capture "named-number enumerations" as described in RFC 2578 Section 7.1.1.
+Note that table columns can specify such `constraints` in an identical way, except that these are stored under the column object definition for each column.

 After registering the provider with the MIB, the provider is referenced by its `name` in other API calls.